Skip to Content

 Instant Pot Chicken Rice Soup

-Instant Pot chicken rice soup is total comfort food using fresh or leftover rotisserie chicken.
-A healthy low fat comfort food everyone loves.
+Instant Pot chicken rice soup with frozen, fresh or leftover rotisserie chicken is an easy healthy low fat comfort food everyone loves.
+Make in your Crockpot Express or Ninja Foodi pressure cooker too.

 Instant Pot Chicken Rice Soup